9242

 If you notice your content steadily climbing in the SERPs, you’re on the right track.
 If the rankings stagnate, revisit your on-page optimization, expand the content, or work on earning relevant backlinks.
 Over time, refining your approach will help you systematically build authority and visibility.

-Finding easy-to-rank keywords is a fantastic way to grow your site’s visibility without getting into grueling battles with industry titans.
+Finding low competition keywords is a fantastic way to grow your site’s visibility without getting into grueling battles with industry titans.

 By focusing on this combination of moderate search volume and low competition, you can quickly drive targeted traffic to your pages.
 From there, you build up your website’s authority, expand your backlink profile, and eventually take on more challenging keywords as your reputation solidifies.